tensorflow/tensorflow/README.md

  pip install tensorflow
 ```

-Other devices (DirectX and MacOS-metal) are supported using
+Other devices (DirectX and macOS Metal) are supported using
 [Device Plugins](https://www.tensorflow.org/install/gpu_plugins#available_devices).

 A smaller CPU-only TensorFlow package is also available: